top of page

 Trainings

-CEBH offers a wide variety of trainings as well as connection to existing training resources available to ACT providers and partners, behavioral health service providers, stakeholders, and community members.
+CEBH offers a wide variety of trainings as well as connection to existing training resources available to behavioral health service providers, stakeholders, and community members.

 Fidelity and Evaluation